 In general our main strategy is to apply different possible concepts within one of the defined dimensions while holding other conceptual differences constant.
 Where possible, we compare results from tax data to results from survey data.
 With this strategy we want to show, where the assessment of inequality is sensitive to conceptual choices and where not.
 To fulfill the described tasks, we use two statistical techniques.
-To assess the development of inequality over time, we calculate Gini-coefficients for all possible time points, allowing us to make time trends visible.
-Because the Gini-coefficient is silent concerning the relevant areas of the distribution subject to a change, we expand the analysis for selected periods with relative distribution methods, which allow an in-depth analysis of distributional differences and therefore compensates the shortcomings of Gini-coefficients.
+To assess the development of inequality over time, we calculate Gini coefficients for all possible time points, allowing us to make time trends visible.
+Because the Gini coefficient is silent concerning the relevant areas of the distribution subject to a change, we expand the analysis for selected periods with relative distribution methods, which allow an in-depth analysis of distributional differences and therefore compensates the shortcomings of Gini coefficients.
 Section 5.4 provides a more thorough discussion on the aspect of different inequality-measures.

 Defining Economic resources

-As described in section 2.1 on page 3, the recommendation is to look at income, wealth and consumption simultaneously, when interested in economic well-being.
-But the oecd (2013:13) also states:”[...] integrated analysis at the household level has significant data requirements that go beyond the measurement efforts currently undertaken in most countries.
-This last statement holds for Switzerland too, although the HBS study is strongly influenced by the recommendations of the Canberra group handbook (United Nations, 2011), which concepts are part of the ICW framework of the oecd.
-Federal Tax Administration (FTA) publishes statistics on income and wealth but it is not possible to analyze the joint distribution on the individual or household level.
+As described in section 2.1, the recommendation is to look at income, wealth and consumption simultaneously, when interested in economic well-being.
+But the OECD (2013:13) also states:”[...] integrated analysis at the household level has significant data requirements that go beyond the measurement efforts currently undertaken in most countries”.
+This last statement holds for Switzerland too, although the HBS study is strongly influenced by the recommendations of the Canberra group handbook (United Nations, 2011), which concepts are part of the ICW framework of the OECD.
+The Federal Tax Administration (FTA) publishes statistics on income and wealth but it is not possible to analyze the joint distribution on the individual or household level.
 Also measures of consumption are missing in tax data.

 When focusing on income the central measure reported through tax statistics are tax measures.
 To assess the effect of income definition we get three income measures: